mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-ordinal.md

 ### Ordinal median

-The median, the value or quantity lying at the midpoint of a frequency distribution, is the central tendency appropriate for ordinal variables.
+The median, the value or quantity lying at the midpoint of a frequency distribution, is the appropriate  central tendency measure for ordinal variables.
 Ordinal variables are implemented in R as factor ordered variables.
 Strangely enough the standard R function _median_ doesn't support ordered factor variables, so here's a function that you can use to create this:
 ```r
 median_ordinal <- function(x) {
   d <- table(x)